Trovemaster/TROVE/docs/source/theory.rst

 TROVE takes a different approach by numerically constructing the kinetic energy operator for a given molecule and axis system.
 This is achieved using a Taylor expansion of the Hamiltonian in terms of internal coordinates of the molecule.
 This allows TROVE to be used for a wide variety of molecules as seen in chapter `Molecules <https://spectrove.readthedocs.io/en/latest/molecules.html>`__.
 The actual construction of the Hamiltonian can be used in a rather *black box* manner, with the user only needing to define coordinate transforms and so on (see chapter `New molecule <https://spectrove.readthedocs.io/en/latest/newmolecules.html>`__ ).

 A particular strength of TROVE is the ability to calculate eigenfunctions and eigenvalues of high angular momentum quantum number :math:`J` by minimising the coupling of the vibrational and rotational motion.
-Access to high :math:`J`s is crucial for the simulation of molecular spectra, especially at high temperatures where lots of states are populated.
+Access to high :math:`J` is crucial for the simulation of molecular spectra, especially at high temperatures where lots of states are populated.

 Numerical Construction of Kinetic Energy Operator
 =================================================